ddemaree/dd11ty/src/content/blog/no-more-computers.md

 But, to quote Apple's _iPad Programming Guide_,

 > [&hellip;]it is important to remember that although you can manipulate files in your iPad applications, files should never be a focal part of your application.
 There are no open and save panels in iPhone OS for a very good reason.
-The save panel in particular implies that it is the user’s responsibility to save all data, but this is not the model that iPhone applications should ever use.
+The save panel in particular implies that it is the user's responsibility to save all data, but this is not the model that iPhone applications should ever use.
 Instead, applications should save data incrementally to prevent the loss of that data when the application quits or is interrupted by the system.
-To do this, your application must take responsibility for managing the creation and saving the user’s content at appropriate times.
+To do this, your application must take responsibility for managing the creation and saving the user's content at appropriate times.

 In other words, except in cases when you're sending or receiving a document to another user (i.e. via e-mail), files and folders are as much developers' concern as the Cocoa framework or the processor architecture.
 And even in the e-mail case, users are not to be exposed to arbitrary _files_ so much as meaningful _documents_.